vulkano-rs/vulkano-www/content/guide-device-creation.md

 ## About queues

-Just like it is possible to use multiple threads in your program running on the CPU, it is also possible to run multiple operations in parallel on the GPU of your graphics card.
+Just like how it's possible to use multiple threads in your program running on the CPU, it's also possible to run multiple operations in parallel on the GPU of your graphics card.
 The Vulkan equivalent of a CPU thread is a ***queue***.
 Queues are grouped by **queue families**.